FREE SHIPPING on orders of $85 or more

 More information is included under the topic Early Devall Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Devall Settlers in the United States in the 17th Century
+Devall Settlers in United States in the 17th Century

 The Devall Family Crest was acquired from the Houseofnames.com archives.
 The Devall Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.